rali-udem/jsRealB/README.md

     2.  `npm publish`  Because of the `.npmignore` hidden file in this directory, only `jsRealB.js` is published.

 * [`documentation`](documentation/): in both English and French.
 The examples are generated on the fly by embedding `jsRealB` in the page. [*Consult the documentation*](http://rali.iro.umontreal.ca/JSrealB/current/documentation/user.html)
+    * `Flexion-Tables.numbers` Spreadsheet of the French and English declension and conjugation tables (in Numbers format)
     * `jsRealB-jsonInput.hmtl` use of the JSON format for *jsRealB*:
     * `jsRealBfromPython.html`: documentation for creating the JSON input format in Python
-    * `lexiconFormat.md` : format for the entries in the lexicon
+    * `Lexicon-Format-{en,fr}.md` : format for the entries in the English and French lexicons
     * `user.html`: HTML of the core of the page (`div[id]` correspond to variables in `user-infos.js`)
     * `style.css`: style sheet
     * `user-infos.js`: definitions of variables containing the examples